 Pediatric Coarctation of the Aorta

-Coarctation of the aorta happens when the major blood vessel responsible for carrying oxygen-rich blood from the heart to the body (aorta) narrows.
+Coarctation of the aorta is the narrowing of the major blood vessel responsible for carrying oxygen-rich blood from the heart to the body (aorta).

 What is Pediatric Coarctation of the Aorta?